SergiyKochenko/pp5-house-stock-ecommerce/README.md

 - [Free formatter HTML](https://www.freeformatter.com/html-formatter.html#before-output): was used to format HTML5 code for the website.
 - [Free cleancss CSS3](https://www.cleancss.com/css-beautify/): was used to format CSS3 code for the website.
 - [Free black vercel](https://black.vercel.app/): was used to format python code for the website.
+- [JSHint](https://jshint.com/): was used to validate Java Script code for the website.

 [Back to Table of Contents](#table-of-contents)

+---

 ## Bug Reports